 - When the water starts to boil, turn off the heat, cover the eggs with a lid and then let them sit for about 7-9 minutes.
 The eggs will continue to cook in the hot water.**

 - At the 7-9-minute mark, remove the lid, strain the water from the saucepan and run cold water from your faucet over the eggs.
 This will immediately stop the eggs from cooking.

 - Peel the eggs once they are cool to the touch.

 - Chop or slice hard-boiled eggs and use them as a salad topper or enjoy them as a standalone snack.

 - *The baking soda will make the eggs easier to peel.

 - **If you have an induction stove or a stove that doesn’t retain heat, we recommend simmering the eggs covered at a lower temperature (for an additional minute or so) before turning it off.

-- The noted calorie count applies to the maximum of 8 single egg servings.
-You can store any extra hard-boiled eggs in a tightly covered container for up to 5 days.
+- You can store any extra hard-boiled eggs in a tightly covered container for up to 5 days.